sheldonucr/ee260_lab/lab1/README.md

 1. Click under the output field, and write “Vout” or a name for an output variable of the inverter.
 1. Click under the expression column and choose the output node from the schematic.
 In this case, click on pointer icon and select the wire labeled “VOUT” as shown below in Fig. 24 in the schematic window.
 You can also write an equation that uses the values of some nodes in that schematic.
 1. Under analysis, select the type of analysis you want to run.
-In this case, select dc and tran to run the transient and DC analysis for this variable.
+In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 To setup the circuit input voltage:
 1. Click under the output field in a new row, and write “Vin” or a name for an input variable of the inverter.
 1. In the same row, click under the expression column and choose the input node from the schematic.
 In this case, click on pointer icon and select the wire labeled “VIN” as shown below in figure 24 in the schematic window.
 1. Under analysis, select the type of analysis you want to run.
-In this case, select dc and tran to run the transient and DC analysis for this variable.
+In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

 To setup the circuit source current:
 1. Click under the output field in a new row, and write “isupply” or a name for a current variable.
 1. In the same row, click under the expression column and choose the voltage source from the schematic.
 In this case, click on and select the voltage source labeled “V0” as shown below in Fig. 24 in the schematic window.
-Notice that current is being measure rather than voltage.
+Notice that current is being measured rather than voltage.
 1. Under analysis, select the type of analysis you want to run.
-In this case, select dc and tran to run the transient and DC analysis for this variable.
+In this case, select `dc` and `tran` to run the transient and DC analysis for this variable.

-Afterwards, the SAE window should look something similar to figure 25 below.
-Note that the expression values in figure 25 may not match with your values which is fine since those are dependent on the names used in the schematic for the voltage sources and wires.
+Afterward, the SAE window should look something similar to figure 25 below.
+Note that the expression values in figure 25 may not match with your values which are fine since those are dependent on the names used in the schematic for the voltage sources and wires.